Network Codes for Real-Time Applications: Performance Evaluation

 In this section, we use simulation to compare the performance of the proposed Max Clique algorithm (Algorithm \ref{alg:find-max-clique}) against two baselines proposed in \cite{idnc-netcod08}: an optimal repetition-based algorithm, called Best Repetition and a COPE-like greedy-based algorithm.

 The {\em Best Repetition} algorithm rebroadcasts the plain packet that is wanted by the most number of users.
 This is inherently the best repetition strategy.
 The {\em COPE-Like} algorithm goes through all the packets that are still wanted by at least one user in a random order, and it tries to compute a coded packet that is instantly decodable to {\em all} users.
-In particular, it begins by selecting the first packet, $c = p_1$.
+In particular, it begins by selecting the first packet of a random permutation, $c = p_1$.
 It then goes through the rest of the packets one by one.
-At each step $j$, $j > 1$, it XORs the packet $p_j$ under consideration with $c$: $c = c \oplus p_j$, if the result is still instantly decodable to all users, and it skips $p_j$ otherwise.
+At each step $j$, $j > 1$, it XORs the packet $p_j$ under consideration with $c$: $c = c \oplus p_j$, if the result is still instantly decodable to all users; otherwise, it skips $p_j$.
 For reference, we also include the Random Repetition algorithm, which resends a random packet that is still wanted by at least one user.

-{\flushleft \bf Setting.} For each loss rate ranging from 1\% to 99\% per 1\% increment, we randomly generate 100 side information matrices.
+{\flushleft \bf Settings.} For each loss rate ranging from 1\% to 99\%, per 1\% increment, we randomly generate 100 side information matrices.
 We then run the algorithms on these matrices.
 For the Max Clique algorithm, we set $\delta$, the neighborhood around $j^*$, to 3.
 Fig. \ref{fig:perf1} plots the average numbers of beneficiary users as a function of loss rate for the two parameter settings \{$n=20, m=20$\} and \{$n=40, m=20$\}.
 For clarity, we skip plotting the standard deviations: they are ranging from 0 to 3 for all algorithms.

 {\flushleft \bf Results.} In Fig. \ref{fig:perf1}, we can see that the proposed Max Clique algorithm consistently and significantly outperforms all other algorithms.
 In particular, for the case \{$n=20, m=20$\}, on average, Max Clique performs 1.3 times better than both the Best Repetition and COPE-Like.
 For the loss rates between 40\% and 50\%, Max Clique performs up to 1.6 times better than the COPE-Like algorithm, and for the loss rates between 10\% and 15\%, Max Clique performs up to 3.8 times better than the Best Repetition algorithm.
 Similar trend but higher improvement, 1.35 times on average and up to 4.5 times, could be observed for the case \{$n=40, m=20$\} in Fig \ref{fig:perf1-b}.